 3) You Don’t Know What You’ll Be Doing

-Once you start researching ways to make money online, it won’t take you too many clicks until you land on the official website of some scammy product.
+Once you start researching ways to make money online, it won’t take long to land on the official website of some scammy product.

-And that product clearly has no intention of letting you know how you’ll be earning your income.
+Often, that product has no intention of letting you know how you’ll be earning your income.
+Let me elaborate further:

 Generally speaking, a scam will tell you you’ll receive money in your bank account soon.
-Many scams might even try to persuade you that it will happen faster than that.
+Many scams might even try to persuade you that it will happen faster than you can imagine.

-Still, none of them will bother to explain what you’ll have to do to earn that cash.
+Meanwhile, these scams will not explain what you’ll have to do to earn that cash.

-Then again, the dream sequence from point 1 in this article prevails and it’s all downhill from there.
+Then again, the dream sequence from point one in this article prevails, and it’s all downhill from there if you let it.

 5) You’ll Be Earning A Fortune Without Working Hard

-As a matter of fact, the make money online scams will be more than happy to inform you that you’ll barely have to work at all.
+As a matter of fact, the make money online scams will be more than happy to inform you that you’ll barely have to work.

-While passive income is awesome for so many reasons, building it doesn’t work that way.
+While earning passive income is real, building it doesn’t work that way.

 6) You’ll Be Using A “Done-For-You” System

-Do the owners somehow know who and when is going to buy their products so they would adjust it accordingly?
-Of course not.
+Do the owners somehow know who and when will buy their products to adjust them accordingly?
+Of course, they don’t.

-Secondly, by "done-for-you” product what they usually mean is a landing page or something similar you're supposed to use to make affiliate sales.
+Secondly, a “done-for-you” product is a landing page or something similar you can use to make affiliate sales.
 These pages barely offer any value, in my opinion.

-Lastly, these "done-for-you” systems are the reason why there is so much duplicate content nowadays:
+Lastly, “done-for-you” systems are the reason why there is so much duplicate content nowadays:

-All the people who purchased the system will receive the same thing.
+All the people who decide to purchase them will receive the same thing.

 7) The Creators Of Make Money Online Scams Hide Their Identity

-Because the majority of low-quality products tend to use pen names and even completely fabricated ones to introduce their owners.
+Nowadays, the majority of low-quality products use pen names and even fake ones to introduce their owners.

 Scammer Alert Website:

-Now, when you work online for a while and a bigger part of your job is reviewing affiliate marketing products, something happens:
+When you work online for a while, and a part of your job is reviewing affiliate marketing products, this is what happens eventually:

-You’re becoming able to write a review in your sleep, metaphorically speaking.
+You’re becoming capable of writing a review in your sleep, metaphorically speaking.
 Let me tell you more about that:

-A simple Google Image Search will show you that photos of random people are being wrongfully used pretty often.
+A simple Google Image Search will show if a system uses photos of random people as pretend clients or owners.

 9) Make Money Online Scams Like To Use Scarcity Tactics